hokysung/hokysung.github.io_old/_posts/2022-01-16-First Post.md

 18. Spacetime exists, and is deterministic.
 (Probably.
 Will have to learn more about this.)
 But determinism is the necessary condition for there to be free will in the correct sense.

+19. Reductionism is false.
+Allowing us to realize this important limitation of reductionism (and the naive empiricist/positivist view that accompanies it) is perhaps a valid contribution of complex systems-based scientific theories.
+But explanatory reduction is different from the reductionist attitude, and is in fact central to what science is.

-19. A belief that is robust to a more diverse set of people, with a more diverse set of experiences, is closer to the truth.
+20. A belief that is robust to a more diverse set of people, with a more diverse set of experiences, is closer to the truth.
 Social cognition is not only a means to get along with others, but also a crucial method to learn better about the world, by taking into account the perspective of others.

-20. A single human individual is fundamentally constrained in the capacity to understand the universe.
+21. A single human individual is fundamentally constrained in the capacity to understand the universe.
 But at the same time, there is nothing that in principle limits humans from learning the truth.
 Every human being, in one way or another, acts to the best of their knowledge.

-21. External conditions that threaten the continuity or stability of the organism constrain the desire for truth, and push it towards the pursuit of beauty and good in the visceral sense.
+22. External conditions that threaten the continuity or stability of the organism constrain the desire for truth, and push it towards the pursuit of beauty and good in the visceral sense.

-22. At least in the current regime of humans, their genes and their experiences, the variance among the data provided to the input causally explain the variance within models much better than the variance in genetic predispositions.
+23. At least in the current regime of humans, their genes and their experiences, the variance among the data provided to the input causally explain the variance within models much better than the variance in genetic predispositions.
 This holds for any kind of variance within models, especially intelligence.
 Only after we have attained a reasonable amount of egalitarianism in the diversity of experiences and stability of conditions, will we be able to properly start asking questions of innateness.
 Before then, resorting to a person's "innate disposition" in explaining human behavior is nothing but a cowardly escape from the truth.

-23. The primacy among the True, the Good, and the Beautiful is the ultimate question of human existence, and what humanity comes to agree upon will characterize the convergent state of human societies.
+24. The primacy among the True, the Good, and the Beautiful is the ultimate question of human existence, and what humanity comes to agree upon will characterize the convergent state of human societies.

-24. The closest humankind can get towards utopia is through a communitarianism of truth.
+25. The closest humankind can get towards utopia is through a communitarianism of truth.
 A communist economic structure provides the necessary conditions toward such a society.

-25. A single worldview can coherently defend all propositions above.
+26. A single worldview can coherently defend all propositions above.
 Moreover, they must be defended altogether, at once.

-26. Authenticity in belief leads to authenticity in action, that which can also be described as "self-discipline".
+27. Authenticity in belief leads to authenticity in action, that which can also be described as "self-discipline".

-27. This worldview naturally gives birth to a will to reaffirm this worldview -- the goal of creating a world in which everyone learns more.
+28. This worldview naturally gives birth to a will to reaffirm this worldview -- the goal of creating a world in which everyone learns more.

 I will soon update with a list of unresolved questions, or other claims I would like to make but are wary to do so for various reasons at the moments.
 Along with the statements above, I welcome input and feedback on these statements as well.